adliance/AzureBlobSimulator/README.md

 - Download blob
 - Upload blobs

+In addition, health check endpoints `/health` and `/health/<container_name>` are available to check if the service in general, and specific containers are available.

 ## Unsupported operations
 The folloowing operations are not supported (yet), but it is planned to support them at some point in the future.
 - Create containers (maybe also delete containers)